 GENERAL CLOSING CHARGE -

 After you have retired to consider your verdict, select one of your number as foreperson and enter upon your deliberations.
-Your verdict does not need to be unanimous, and it can be based on an agreed verdict of five (5) of you.
+Your verdict must be unanimous for the crime(s) of [Specify Crime(s) That Are Punishable by Imprisonment for More Than Six Months] in [Specify Count(s)].
+Your verdict does not need to be unanimous for the crime(s) of [Specify Crime(s) That Are Punishable by Six Months Imprisonment or Less] in [Specify Count(s)], and it can be based on an agreed verdict of (five (5))/(nine (9)) of you.

 If your verdict is unanimous, your foreperson alone will sign it.
 If your verdict is not unanimous, it must be signed by each juror who concurs in the verdict.
 After you have reached your verdict, you will, as a body, return it in open court.
 Forms of verdict will be furnished.
 You will now listen to the argument of counsel, which is a proper part of this trial.